baidu/DuReader/README.md

 #### Evaluate
-To evaluate a specific model, please run the following command:
+To evaluate a specific model (on the demo devset), please run the following command:

 ```
 sh run.sh --evaluate  --load_dir YOUR_MODEL_DIR